justnonamenoname/lifeticle/readme.md

 **Minimal size of qualia**

-The minimal size/unit of qualia refers to both the volume and the strength.
+The minimal size/unit of qualia refers to both the size and the strength.
 Methods of determination: applying a pain signal to a large area of the leg and reducing the pain, or applying a strong pain signal and reducing the area.
 This question will be explored in the study of the qualia generator in the brain.